MariusMatutiae/Bash-script-for-Signal-Proxy-vps/README.md

 The script is designed to be flexible.
 You can provide configuration upfront for automation or let the script guide you.
 In fully automated modes (1 and 2) the script will pose only at the very end.

 ### 1. The One-Liner (Recommended)
-Pass variables directly on the same line to trigger a nearly automated install (the Docker container will ask you anyway about the FQDN):
+Pass variables directly on the same line to trigger a fully automated install:
 ```bash
 sudo ADMIN_USER=john SSH_PORT=55555 FQDN=signal.example.com AUTO_COMMIT=true SSH_PUBKEY="ssh-rsa ..." bash headless.sh
 ```